A question of Frohardt on $2$-groups, skew translation quadrangles of even order and cyclic STGQs: Preliminary properties, and reduction to central STGQs of even order

 Now consider the case where $s = t$, and $t$ is even.
 Note that $\mS$ only consists of symmetries and involutions.
 Suppose $\beta \in \mS^\times$ is not an involution (it is then a symmetry); compose $\beta$ with a hypothetical involution $\iota$ in $Z$ which is not a symmetry.
 Then $\beta\iota \in Z$ is not a symmetry, so it is an involution, and $\id = (\beta\iota)^2 = \beta^2\iota^2 = \beta^2$, contradiction.
 So all involutions in $\mS$ are symmetries, and whence \ul{all elements of $\mS$ are symmetries.} It follows easily that $x$ is a regular point.

-If $K$ is abelian, the theory of translation generalized quadrangles gives us that $K$ is elementary abelian (see \cite[chapter 3]{TGQBook}), so we may assume that $K$ be not abelian.
-By Proposition 3.1 of Hachenberger \cite{H}, it follows that $Z(K) = \mS$. \\
+If $K$ is abelian, the theory of translation generalized quadrangles gives us that $K$ is elementary abelian (see \cite[chapter 3]{TGQBook}), so we may assume that $K$ is not abelian. {\bf By Proposition 3.1 of Hachenberger \cite{H}, it follows that $Z(K) = \mS$.} \\